apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 evaluation thread.
 This may include migrating handling of data responses away from the Data received goroutine and into the Bundle processing goroutine, so bundles are less likely to block each other.

+As one G of goroutines is the single Job Management instance for prism itself, and the other is for the worker endpoint, these are no wasted either.
+Prism can assign uniques names to workers to be able to identify which job they're a part of, so it's possible to avoid the per job and worker grpc service, and multiplex from there.
+(See https://github.com/apache/beam/issues/32167)

 ## Durability Model